Delta Dental Offers Individual Insurance!

 Cross Bite - Reverse biting relationship of upper and lower teeth; a.k.a. "under bite," as in Class III malocclusion (prognathic jaw).

-Crown Lengthening - A surgical procedure exposing more of the tooth for restorative purposes.
+Crown Lengthening - A surgical procedure that exposes more of the tooth crown to view.

 Curettage - A deep scaling of the portion of the tooth below the gum line in order to remove tartar and infected gum tissue.